xiongma/DGCNN/README.md

 ## Later I will complete the README.md
 # A Implementation with Dilation Gate CNN.
-This model is come from JianLin Su.
-I just implement it, Thank for him give his ideas

 ## Requirements
 * python==3.x (Let's move on to python 3 if you still use python 2)